timeisenbuerger/javaReflectionJson/README.md

 #Repository: javaReflectionJson

-##Instructions to install own examples
+##How to use the implementation

+####Adding the methods
+The JSON file is parsed and either a generic object tree or a tree of concrete object types (like the given "company" or "position" class) is created.
+You can also use your own classes and JSON files to compare their contents with this implementation.
-- store the example JSON file in the inputs directory
+1. store the JSON file you want to deserialize in the inputs directory
-- add the Java Object model corresponding to the JSON file in the directory src/main/java/model
+2. add the Java Object model corresponding to the JSON file in the "src/main/java/model" directory
-- then open the class GsonParser under the directory src/main/java/features
+3. open the class GsonParser in the "src/main/java/features" directory
-- there you can copy one of the methods parseToCompany or parseToPosition
+4. copy one of the methods - either parseToCompany or parseToPosition
-- after that you can change the return value to your root class type and the inner of the method like in the following snippet
+5. change the return value to your root class type and the method body as in the following snippet

 ```
 public static YourClassType parseToYourClassType(String file) throws IOException